 Many of our guests have told us that they wish they'd stayed longer because they didn't realise how much there was to see and do.
 So here's a suggested action packed itinerary for 4 day stay or you can always just relax and absorb the peace and quiet that surrounds your private retreat.

 - Day 1 - Take your time for a stressfree drive from Perth down the Albany Hwy perhaps stopping in Williams (check out the Woolshed) and Kojonup (Kodja Place is worth a look as well as the many gorgeous gardens in the area.)
 Not forgetting fantastic pies and cakes at the Kojonup or Mt Barker Bakeries.
 Arrive at Cape Howe Cottages for check in after 2pm.
-Unpack and stretch your legs with an easy walk down to Lowlands Beach then relax on the decking to watch the sunset - order a room service pizza or two.
+Unpack and stretch your legs with an easy walk down to Lowlands Beach then relax on the deck to watch the sunset and enjoy a BBQ.
+Order a room service breakfast for tomorrow.

 - Day 3 - Now for Albany.
 If it's a Saturday, head off early to catch the Farmers Markets in Collie Street - indulge in the best farm fresh produce from around the region or on Sunday's the Boat Shed Markets are a must (great freshly made waffles).
 Otherwise, breakfast at York Street Café or Dylans is a must.
 Stroll York Street for a shopping fix then head out along Frenchman Bay Road to Discovery Bay incorporating Whale World and the Biodiversity Park (warning you could end up spending the whole day here!)
 On the way back, stop off for breathtaking coastal views of The Gap, Natural Bridge, Blow Holes and Wind Farm.
 Alternatively, if you want to continue to indulge - follow the foodie route visiting outlets providing award winning wines, local beer, whisky, organic cheese, fresh seafood, luscious strawberries, sandalwood oils and more … something for every tastebud.
 On the way back to Cape Howe Cottages - call in at The Cape Cafe for a great coffee before a quick dip at Cosy Corner Beach or carry on to Shelley Beach for yet more spectacular scenery and a chance to try hang gliding if you dare.